VictoriaMetrics/VictoriaMetrics/README.md

 ### Security

-Do not forget protecting sensitive endpoints in VictoriaMetrics when exposing it to untrusted networks such as internet.
+Do not forget protecting sensitive endpoints in VictoriaMetrics when exposing it to untrusted networks such as the internet.
 Consider setting the following command-line flags:

 * `-tls`, `-tlsCertFile` and `-tlsKeyFile` for switching from HTTP to HTTPS.